 Another important use for sports drinks is to replace depleted glycogen stores.
 Glycogen is a polysaccharide (simple terms: a sugar) which is obtained from carbohydrates and stored in the muscles.
 It is the fuel that is being used to allow us to run long distances.

 If this is not replenished then muscle fatigue sets in and we are no longer to go the distance.
 Runner’s often refer to this as “crashing” or “hitting the wall”.
 It's as simple as a car needing gas.
 If there is no gas there isn't going to be any movement.
-But that's what the "Marathoner's 8 Step Personalized Plan to Avoid the Wall" kit is for: calculating how much glycogen you can store, what mile you will crash if you don't refuel, and how much energy drink YOUR body needs to avoid crashing during a marathon.
+But that's what the EAT LIKE A MARATHONER kit's 9 Step Personalized Marathon Nutrition Prep Plan is for: calculating how much glycogen you can store, what mile you will crash if you don't refuel, and how much energy drink YOUR body needs to avoid crashing during a marathon.